gilleskratzer/ABN/quickstart_examples.md

 # Fit an additive Bayesian network to data

-Take a subset of cols from dataset ex0.dat.data:
+In this example, a given DAG will be fitted using abn.
+Take a subset of colomns from dataset `ex0.dat.data` (provided with abn):

 ```r
 mydat <- ex0.dag.data[,c("b1","b2","b3","g1","b4","p2","p4")]
 ```

-Setup distribution list for each node
+Setup distribution list for each node:

 ```r
 mydists <- list(b1="binomial",